paullyvenne/paullygpt/README.md

 ![PaullyGPT client in Powershell](images/paullygpt1.png)

-## Updates - I know it says 1.* but it's BETA still
+## Updates - I know it says 1.* but it's BETA still as explore how to best enhance
 * v1.0.14 - Introducing NEW PowerShell CLI Method - Yo_Paully [prompt], calls the PaullyGPT engine via command line instead of traditional conversation loop.
 * v1.0.13 - I'll skip this time.
 Maybe I'm supersitious!
 * v1.0.12 - Bunch of OpenAI call related things automatic multi-page response handling, also if the message history gets too large, it will attempt three times by removing the message with largest content, enabled utf-8 encoding by default.
 Added !remove \[index\] command to remove !history items by index.